macxq/foxess-ha/info.md

     </br>
 </h2>

-##  ⚠️ Disclaimer

-⚠️ **USING THIS INTEGRATION CAN CAUSE BLOCKING OF YOUR IP ADDRESS BY FOXESSCLOUD.** ⚠️

- AS A RESULT YOUR INVERTER WILL NOT BE ABLE TO SEND DATA AND YOU WILL NOT BE ABBLE  TO CONNECT TO FOXESSCLOUD FROM YOUR WIFI.

- We are working to fix this ;)

 ## ⚙️ Installation & ♻️ Update

 Use hacs.io to manage the installation and update process.
 Right now this integration is part of HACS by default - no more neeed to add it by custom repositories 🥳